DailyGrind-Sem6/Docs/Writerside/topics/Dockerizing-the-app.md

 Post Service
 : The Post Service is an ASP.Net Core application that provides an API for creating and retrieving posts.

-Posts Database
+Comment Service
-: The Posts Database is a MongoDB database that stores the posts created by users.
+: The Comment Service is an ASP.Net Core application that provides an API for creating and retrieving comments.

 ## Creating Dockerfiles